wz30/socket-fuzzing/README.md

     - [ ] what is a correct workflow? what are the variations?
     - [ ] how many socket apis are picked to generate the workflow: a meaningful combinaiton of socket API.
     - [ ] Do we generate C codes directly or use an intermediate layer like ACE?
 So far, not sure why ACE use an intermediate layer.
     - [ ] If there is no bug in normal workflow, what others api(e.g. fork, epoll) are necessary to include?
+To be specific, how many threads do we need to fork? how often do we need to fork them?
 - [ ] Search space for the workflow when fuzzing
     - [ ] which meaningful paramaters in socket API are needed to changed/fuzzed
     - [ ] what are the classic problems in socket? search famous bugs in linux socket library
     - [ ] when developers/company create their own network stack, what could be the common issues?
+    - [ ] Can SYN flood attacks apply into socket libraray
 - [ ] issue with simple fuzzer which just creates socket and always fail
 - [ ] generate correct workflows: correct server and client behaviors
 - [ ] test workflows